-History at CCU provides you hands-on experiences through various internships, archival research, digital projects, study-abroad programs, paper presentations, and local excursions.
+History at CCU provides you with hands-on experiences through various internships, archival research, digital projects, study-abroad programs, paper presentations and local excursions.

 History prepares students to launch a career in many areas.
 The study of history is important for government analysts, military leaders, lawyers, paralegals, journalists, teachers, museum educators, entrepreneurs, archivists, librarians, theologians, politicians, scientists, museum curators, historical interpreters, lobbyists, business people, and many other professions.
-Our alumni have ended up as interpreters at historic sites; in graduate programs in city/regional planning, divinity, history, instructional technology, law, library and information science, student affairs, etc.; as educators in musuems and schools; and more.
+Our alumni are interpreters at historic sites; in graduate programs in city/regional planning, divinity, history, instructional technology, law, library and information science, student affairs, etc.; educators in museums and schools; and more.

-The department also offers an Anthropology Minor that focuses on archaeology and culture, illuminating human diversity and origins, and a Peace and Conflict Studies Minor that focuses on causes and consequences of conflict as well as strategies for conflict resolution.
-The department will soon offer a Military Science Minor for undergraduate students enrolled in the Army Reserve Officers’ Training Corps (ROTC) to offer a better understanding of the past and present military.
+The department also offers an anthropology minor that focuses on archeology and culture, illuminating human diversity and origins, and a peace and conflict studies minor that focuses on causes and consequences of conflict as well as strategies for conflict resolution.
+The department also offers a military science minor for undergraduate students enrolled in the Army Reserve Officers’ Training Corps (ROTC) to offer a better understanding of the past and present military.